VincentLarreur/UDC-Prog2/README.md

 # Pro2-P1
 UDC Practica 1 List Programacion 2

-This second practical exercise consists in extending the features of the system, which will be now in charge of managing several polling stations simultaneously.
-The system will be responsible for keeping an updated vote count of all the voting centers (i.e. the polling stations) and for showing electoral statistics about them.
-For this purpose, several data structures will be used.
+Implementation of the counting system for the electronic voting machines that will be used in the polling stations during the next elections.
+The system will take account of the different political parties that have received votes in a certain polling station, the number of votes given to each party, the amount of null votes and the turnout.
+The system must also allow for making parties illegal.

-The aim of this work is to understand how several abstract data types (ADTs) work, how they can be implemented and how the interdependencies between them can be managed.
+The aim of this work is to practise the concept of independence of implementation in the case of Abstract Data Types (ADTs).
+The student is asked to create two different implementations of an UNORDERED LIST, a STATIC implementation and a DYNAMIC implementation, which must work in a fully interchangeable way.
+So, the main program must not make any assumptions about the way an ADT is implemented.

 Implementation: